 In the mid 1850’s Abertillery was a relatively small village sparsely populated with only a few coal levels, two deep collieries and a tin works.
 Within a short while the various industries rapidly expanded and people from all over the South West of England and beyond migrated to the valley’s.
-The industrial development in the area saw a great inrush of population with which saw a demand for chapels for the people to worship in.
+The industrial development in the area saw a great inrush of population with which saw a demand for chapels for the people to worship at.
 Many of the immigrants were Primitive Methodists and Baptists, the Independents and Wesleyans were also represented.
 The Independents who were better known as Congregationalists came from Brynmawr and Blaina and were looking for a place to meet.

 Rev Jenkins of the Rehoboth Church, Brynmawr and Rev David Williams of the Berea Church Blaina took a great interest in the little “cause” at Abertillery.
 Brynmawr and Blaina Churches were mother and daughter and they were anxious to extend the lineage to a third generation.
 A rivalry developed between the two as to who should claim the off-spring at Abertillery.
 The Rehoboth Church invested their minister with the power to go to Abertillery with £100 that was placed at his disposal so they might obtain a site on which to build a chapel, while the Berea Church did the same for their minister though did not grant him any financial aid.
 Rev Jenkins and Rev Williams headed to Abertillery and placed their services to the movement.

 In 1855 the Congregationalists met to discuss their options at great length and accepted the guidance of Rev David Williams without any financial aid.
 The church was formed under the direction of Rev Williams and the provision of a chapel became an urgent need.
 As they had no funds they approached Mr William Harris of the Kings Head to to make arrangements to build a small chapel, he was largely responsible for its construction.